 We love hearing about towns with silly names, and our fan Scott S. just told us about one we didn’t know: Accident, Maryland.
 How did it get its name?
-Apparently back in 1774, Lord Baltimore (for whom the big city is named) told people they could move onto his land in western Maryland.
-Two guys named William Deakins and Brook Beall headed to a certain creek, and started marking off the space they wanted — only to find out that they’d grabbed the same land “by accident.”
-They were buddies, so they didn’t fight over it — Deakins let Beall take the land.
-But it also turned out to be only 682 acres, not the 778 that Beall was supposed to get.
-So there was a math accident in there, too!
+Apparently back in 1774, Lord Baltimore told people they could move onto his land in western Maryland.
+Two guys named William Deakins and Brook Beall started marking off the space they wanted — only to find out that they’d grabbed the same land “by accident.”
+They were buddies, so Deakins let Beall take the land.
+But it also turned out to be only 682 acres, not the 778 that Beall was supposed to get – so there was a math accident in there, too!

 Wee ones: The town of Accident is roughly a rectangle.
 Can you find 2 things in your room that are rectangles?